 - 1- Assessed patron technology by completing and implementing the Edge Initiative and the Impact Survey. - 2- Participated in the initial sessions with the Public Library Association in the creation of Project Outcome.
 This was a project designed to measure library services. - 3- Developed methods for gathering statistics and measuring program effectiveness with the ALLAccess in Libraries project.

-- 1- Survey library users and staff to evaluate the C-Lab, the current offerings and potential for new services.
-This is already underway. - 2- Explore implementation of the full Project Outcome toolkit for measuring library programs and services.
+1- Surveyed library users and staff to evaluate the C-Lab, the current offerings and potential for new services.